top of page

 Hulk and the Agents of SMASH Season 2

-It just doesn't work.
-The generic art doesn't fit the tone, the humor is mostly annoying & She-Hulk & Skaar are wasted.
-That said, Red Hulk's dynamic with #Abomination is interesting & the Obnoxio spoof of Stephen King's IT was great.
+This just doesn't work.
+The generic art doesn't fit the goofy tone, the humour is mostly just annoying and She-Hulk and Skaar are completely wasted.
+That said, Red Hulk's dynamic with Abomination is interesting and the Obnoxio spoof of Stephen King's IT was incredible.

 Premiere: Oct 12, 2014